-Home Monthly Calendar Take a Class Special Events Guided Hikes School Programs Volunteer GRNA News Maps & Trails Habitat & Wildlife Wildflowers Staff & Board GRNA Facts GRNA History Our New Building Photo Gallery Sponsor List Contact GRNA
+Home Take a Class Special Events Guided Hikes School Programs Volunteer GRNA News Maps & Trails Habitat & Wildlife Wildflowers Staff & Board GRNA Facts GRNA History Our New Building Photo Gallery Contact GRNA

 Nestled in the hills of Antrim County in Michigan's northwest corner of the lower peninsula (see map), the Grass River Natural Area (GRNA) encompasses lakes, a meandering river, rushing streams and crystal clear creeks — a haven for plant and animal life, including both rare and endangered species.
 This natural eco-guardian project lies midway on the renowned Chain of Lakes waterway, a connector of Torch and Clam lakes, and Lake Bellaire.
 Grass River Natural Area is open seven days a week from dawn to dusk.
 Stop by to see what's happening at the Natural Area, peruse the informative displays, and browse the bookstore.

-Hours are 10 am to 4 pm Tuesday through Sunday through August 29th.
+Hours are 11 am to 4 pm Saturdays and Sundays.
 Stop by to get the scoop on what’s happening in the natural area, peruse the informative displays, and browse the bookstore.
-See classes and special events for more information.
+See special events for more information.
 The Grass River Natural Area is located at 6500 Alden Hwy, Bellaire.

 In July 2012, "Traverse, Northern Michigan's Magazine" listed Grass River Natural Area as one of the top ten Northern Michigan Summer Escapes (read the full article).